Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 The Northern Territory

 The Northern Territory is a massive land region that makes up – you guessed it – much of Northern Australia.
 The region is known for the famed “Australian Outback”.
 Here, you’ll find attractions like Uluru, towns like Alice Springs, and the coastal city of Darwin.
+Stay in Darwin for easy access to both the coast and Outback!

 Recommended by Natasha and Cameron from The World Pursuit